Rates and Regulations

 • The Dining Hall Supervisor is responsible for reading the “Dining Hall Supervisor List of Responsibilities” and complying with all dining hall procedures.

-• Requests for changes in meal times must be made prior to the arrival of the group and are subject to the approval of food service staff.
+• Requests for changes in meal times must be made before the arrival of the group and are subject to approval from the Program Planning and Outreach Coordinator and will be communicated in writing.

 Lodging Regulations

-• In cabins, all bunks must remain three feet apart with occupants sleeping head to toe (ATCP 78.21(3)).
+• All bunks must remain three feet apart with occupants sleeping head to toe (ATCP 78.21(3)).

 • Only adults may operate wood stoves and electric heat in cabins.